simplicityiskey/opentable-algolia-demo/customer-answers.md

 Hi Leo,

-Good news — integrating Algolia is typically lighter than teams expect, and you don't need to do everything at once.
-It's incremental at every stage.
+Good news ntegrating Algolia is generally straightforward, and you don't need to do everything at once.

 Here's the high-level process:

-1. **Structure your data into records.** Shape your existing data into JSON objects — one record per item.
-Each record contains the attributes Algolia needs to find, rank, and display it.
-For OpenTable, that means one record per restaurant with name, cuisine, location, price, and rating.

-2. **Push records to an Algolia index.** Send the records to Algolia using the API or one of the official client libraries (JavaScript, Python, and others are available).
-Algolia hosts everything — there are no servers to provision or maintain on your end.
+1. **Prepare your data.** Take the information you already have and organise it so Algolia can read it — one record per item, containing the details you want users to be able to search by, such as a name, category, or price.

+2. **Send your data to Algolia.** Once your data is ready, you upload it to Algolia.
+Algolia stores and manages everything on its end — you don't need to set up any servers.

-3. **Configure relevance.** Set which attributes are searchable, which are used for filtering, and how results should be ranked.
-This is where you shape the quality of the experience — and it can be adjusted at any time without re-indexing.
+3. **Set up your search settings.** Tell Algolia which fields users can search by, and how results should be ordered.
+This can be changed at any time without having to start over.

-4. **Build the search UI.** Connect your front end to Algolia using the search client.
-This can be as lightweight or as rich as you need — from a basic search box to a full discovery interface with filters, geo-ranking, and sorting.
+4. **Add search to your website.** Connect Algolia to your website's front end.
+This can be as simple as a basic search box, or more advanced with filters and sorting — it's up to you.

-5. **Test, tune, and ship.** Try representative searches, inspect the results, adjust your configuration where needed, and deploy.
-Algolia's dashboard makes it straightforward to experiment with relevance settings without touching code.
+5. **Test and launch.** Try out some searches, make any adjustments, and go live.

-Most teams have a working prototype within a day or two.
-Production integration depends on data complexity and front-end scope, but because the infrastructure is fully hosted, you are never blocked waiting on servers or infrastructure setup.
+Most people have something working within a day or two.
+How long the full build takes depends on how much data you have and how you want search to look on your site.

+Please have a look at the links below.

 **References:**
 - [Send and update your data](https://www.algolia.com/doc/guides/sending-and-managing-data/send-and-update-your-data)